What do we mean by “research into the meanings and practices of ‘liberal education’”?

 Even if we are not surprised, however, the challenge is both familiar and real.
 For example, the Aydelotte Foundation started a faculty seminar on pedagogy right after its founding which had its latest iteration in the spring of 2020.
 Faculty participants were partnered and attended each other’s classes with the goal of learning about each other’s pedagogy and acting as professional coaches for one another.
 It worked wonderfully in many respects, but to some extent the new understanding of pedagogy that participants achieved did not go beyond the participants themselves.
 To make people comfortable with being witnessed, we had to promise that the consequences of being witnessed would not disseminate or circulate.
 Moreover, in at least some pairings, the participants acknowledged that being witnessed changed their teaching to a substantial degree, which is a familiar challenge in teacher training and evaluation.
 Students, of course, witness teaching on an everyday basis, but much of that witnessing remains bottled up in their own networks, is captured only by the crudely unsuitable mechanisms of conventional forms of institutional assessment, or is shoehorned into post-facto narrative evaluations of individual faculty that often end up being as much about a judgment of character and personality as they are of pedagogy.

-As Co-Director Rachel Buurma and her collaborator Laura Heffernan know from their own research into the history of English literature pedagogy the evidence that faculty leave behind of their work as teachers and curricular designers is erratic at best.
+As Co-Director Rachel Buurma and her collaborator Laura Heffernan know from their own research into the history of English literature pedagogy, the evidence that faculty leave behind of their work as teachers and curricular designers is erratic at best.
 It doesn’t have to be that way, in the sense that each and every faculty member working today likely has a hard drive or file cabinet bursting with texts and documents that could lay out a lifetime of practice.
 Many departments have records of conversations and minutes.
-Every college has data about shifts in its curriculum, deliberations about course offerings, Before we ever might think about the labor-intensive work of ethnographic dialogue or richly detailed longitudinal survey research, those archives might give us a lifetime of interpretative work to undertake.
-The problem is that these archives are frequently discarded by the individuals who create and compile them, and that many faculty regard the documentation of their working lives as both crucially private and trivially personal.
+Every college has data about shifts in its curriculum, it has records and tracings of deliberations about course offerings, it has faculty who have multiple drafts of their syllabi.
+Before we ever might think about the labor-intensive work of ethnographic dialogue or richly detailed longitudinal survey research, those archives might give us a lifetime of interpretative work to undertake.
+The problem is that these archives are frequently discarded by the individuals who create and compile them, and many faculty regard the documentation of their working lives as both crucially private and trivially personal.
 Both of those conclusions may need to be rethought.